Two favorite quick bread recipes combine into this moist and flavorful banana zucchini walnut bread!

 Do you have more zucchini than you know what you do with?
 If so, then I’ve got the recipe for you!

 Every year our garden produces more zucchini than we can keep up with.
 And every year I try a new zucchini bread recipe.
-This time I happened to have a lot of overripe banana laying around too, and some walnuts.
-So I threw them all together in this delicious quick bread recipe!
+This time I happened to have a lot of overripe bananas laying around too, and some walnuts.
+So I threw them all together into this delicious quick bread recipe!

-It really was everything I hoped it would be.
 Is it banana bread?
 Is it zucchini bread?
 It’s both!
-And it’s yummy.
-And simple.

 Banana Zucchini Walnut Bread

 - 1 cup packed light or dark brown sugar